Galileo88/Galileos-Planet-Pack/README.md

 1. GPP is configured to provide atmospheric scattering effects using the third-party mod Scatterer.
 To enable these effects, download and install [Scatterer](https://spacedock.info/mod/141/scatterer).

-2. If you want to change the sunflare for either or both stars in GPP, the images and .cfg files are in the folder,  GPP\GPP_Scatterer\Sunflares\[Star]\.
+2. If you want to change the sunflare for either or both stars in GPP, the images and .cfg files are in the folder,  GPP\GPP_Scatterer\Sunflares\ [Star]\.

+## GPP Secondary

+This new addon mod makes GPP into a distant non-primary system, allowing users to keep Kerbin and the stock planets, and set the Ciro system (GPP's main star) and Gael (not a Kerbin clone named Gael) as the mid-game or end-game.
+To be fully compatible with GPP one of the following must occur:

+1. If the other planet pack is large and also replaces the stock solar system it must include a patch to reposition Ciro.

+2. If the other planet pack only adds planets, the option exists to place itself around Grannus and be mindful of its asteroid field.
+[Ciro orbit] realistically is already well occupied by GPP's own planets.

+Kerbol Star System is not yet supported as it has a star reserved for GPP and this is not properly handled yet by us.
+Do not use GPP Secondary with Galactic Neighborhood.

+To install, just place GPP_Secondary\ into GameData\ so it looks like this:
+  * GPP\
+  * GPP_Secondary\
+  * Kopernicus\
+  * ModularFlightIntegrator\
+  * ModuleManager.2.8.1.dll

 ## Scaled Versions